Are you trying to find the right assisted living facility for your loved ones?

 Will residents be able to have all therapies (occupational, physical, speech, etc.) available to them on-site?

 What other onsite medical services are offered?

-What is the local hospital you will take residents to for emergencies?
+What is there a local hospital you will take residents to for emergencies?

 What choices do residents have in the meals they eat?

-What are the set times for meals?
+What are the set times for food service?
 What if a resident misses a meal?